roman-milk/roman-milk.github.io/olivia-1.md

+===

- ****** Olivia Ch.
-04 ****** byStoryTeller07© Walking through the mall between them with head down, she suddenly froze.
+Walking through the mall between them with head down, she suddenly froze.
 They bumped into her and she almost fell.
 Her father's office was here.
 Surely they weren't going to deliver her looking like this?
 How could they know he was here?
 Mathew slapped her ass hard and she tottered on weak legs that threatened to collapse.

  Olivia was prepared to suffer even that vile degradation to escape.
 Daddy owned the building towering above them.
 His personal office suite was a whole wing of the building on the top floor.
 She imagined being trooped in by these street urchins, if it were possible to get past security.